Photo By : Wasana Sampath

-After a three-month siege, the Portuguese surrendered the fort to the Dutch in March 1658.
-The fort clearly lacked a natural source of fresh water, and during the Dutch assault, their attack accidentally destroyed the fort’s wooden rainwater tank.
-This loss of their water supply ultimately forced the Portuguese to surrender the fort (Heydt, 1952).
-The Dutch rebuilt the fort in 1680 and named it the Hammenhiel (Heel of the Ham).
+In March 1658, after enduring a siege that lasted three months, the Portuguese surrendered the fort to the Dutch.
+A critical weakness of the fort was its lack of a natural source of fresh water.
+During the Dutch assault, their attack unintentionally destroyed the fort’s wooden rainwater storage tank.
+This loss of water supply ultimately forced the Portuguese to surrender the stronghold (Heydt, 1952).

 The April 1940 Journal of the Dutch Burger Union of Ceylon has a detailed description of the fort.